 As always, you can start using web push notifications for free with Aimtell, or learn more about web push by reading our Beginner’s Guide.

-Firefox, Safari, web push notifications.
+firefox, safari, user gesture*, web push notifications.